Towards Practical Multi-label Causal Discovery in High-Dimensional Event Sequences via One-Shot Graph Aggregation: Empirical Evaluation

 \subsection{Results}

-\textbf{Comparisons.} We performed comparaisons on Table~\ref{tab:performance_comparison} with \(n = 50,000\) random sequences.
-We found out that even under this reduced setup, LSL algorithms failed to compute the Markov Boundaries within multiple days (3 days timeout), far exceeding practical limits for deployment.
-This behaviour highlights the current infeasibility of multi-label causal discovery in high-dimensional event sequences.
-Current algorithms are cursed under high-dimensional data since they rely on expensive CI testing that scales quadratically with the number of nodes \cite{cd_temporaldata_review}.
+\textbf{Comparisons.} We performed comparisons on Table~\ref{tab:performance_comparison} with \(n = 50,000\) random sequences.
+We found that even under this reduced setup, LSL algorithms failed to compute the Markov Boundaries within 3 days (a 3-day timeout), far exceeding practical deployment limits.
+This behavior highlights the current infeasibility of multi-label causal discovery in high-dimensional event sequences.
+Current algorithms are cursed under high-dimensional data, since they rely on expensive CI testing that scales quadratically with the number of nodes \cite{cd_temporaldata_review}.
 This positions CARGO as a more feasible approach for large-scale, multi-label causal discovery.

 \textbf{Criterions.} Figure~\ref{fig:ablation_comparaison_criterions} illustrates the impact of aggregation choices during Phase 2.
 A naïve \emph{Union} maximizes recall (\(84 \% \; \text{for weighted}\)) but suffers from poor precision.
-When optimising a local scoring criterion as the mutual information \emph{BES mi}, didn't enhance significantly the performance over a basic \emph{Union}.
+When optimizing a local scoring criterion based on the mutual information \emph{BES mi}, it didn't significantly improve performance over a basic \emph{Union}.

-Moreover, instead of optimising a score, fitting Beta distributions to detect outliers using their mutual information seems to work better; hence \emph{frequency beta} is ahead, particularly with a lower FPR ratio. \emph{Frequency} approaches with a static threshold confirms the analysis in Section \ref{sec:agg_imperfect_ci_tests}.
-When a large number of samples per class \(m_j\) is available, the frequency cut-off \(\tau\) needs to be lower to not penalise classes with big support.
+Moreover, instead of optimizing a score, fitting Beta distributions to detect outliers using their mutual information appears to perform better; hence, \emph{frequency beta} outperforms alternatives, particularly in terms of lower FPR. \emph{Frequency} approaches with a static threshold confirms the analysis in Section \ref{sec:agg_imperfect_ci_tests}.
+When a large number of samples per class \(m_j\) is available, the frequency cut-off \(\tau\) needs to be lower to not penalize classes with big support.
 Thus, we see that \emph{frequency} with \(\tau=[0.5, 0.8]\) have the lower weighted f1 score of all criterions.
-On the otherhand, a small cut-off \(\tau=[0.05, 0.25]\) enables a huge improvement in the weighted average \((+40\% \; \text{precision})\), but decrease its macro average metrics \((-20\% \; \text{in precision})\).
+On the other hand, a small cut-off \(\tau=[0.05, 0.25]\) enables a huge improvement in the weighted average \((+40\% \; \text{precision})\), but decrease its macro average metrics \((-20\% \; \text{in precision})\).